SagarBansal7/Always-Be-Closing/README.md

 # Always Be Closing #

-This was a project from a course on Linear Regression (a supervised machine learning technique for quantitiative analysis).
+This was a project from a course on Linear Regression (a supervised machine learning technique for quantitative analysis).
 Below is the prompt from the client:

 > My name is Jim Armilay, and I am a real estate broker in the state of Virginia.
 I have been moderately successful in the past five years selling large high-end homes, but recently more rival brokers have been moving into this market.
 I think one way I can gain an advantage in this market is if I start to use data to study the home prices, but I'm not sure how to start.
 I recorded some of my recent sales with the Price in dollars and Square feet (Sqft) for each of the sales.
 The data is included in the separate attachment.
 >